reposense/RepoSense/docs/DeveloperGuide.md

 ### Setting up the project in your computer using IntelliJ
 1. Fork this repo, and clone the fork to your computer.
-2. Open IntelliJ (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project dialog first).
+2. Open *IntelliJ* (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project dialog first).
-3. Set up the correct JDK version for Gradle.
+3. Set up the correct *JDK* version for *Gradle*.
 4. Click `Configure` > `Project Defaults` > `Project Structure`.
-5. Click `New…​` and find the directory of the JDK.
+5. Click `New…​` and find the directory of the *JDK*.
 6. Click `Import Project`.
 7. Locate the `build.gradle` file and select it.
 Click `OK`.
 8. Ensure that the selected version of `Gradle JVM` matches our prerequisite.
 9. Click `OK` to accept the all the other default settings.

 #### Verifying the setup
-1. Ensure that Gradle build without error.
+1. Ensure that *Gradle* build without error.
 2. Run the tests to ensure they all pass.
    1. On the project root directory, run the command `gradlew clean build functional` and ensure the build is successful.
+Note that the `clean build` and `functional` command may require to be run separately.

 #### Configuring the coding style
 This project follows [oss-generic coding standards](https://oss-generic.github.io/process/docs/CodingStandards.html).
 IntelliJ’s default style is mostly compliant with our Java coding convention but it uses a different import order from ours.
 To rectify,